albertxie/iverilog-tutorial/README.md

 # Icarus Verilog & GTKWave
-This tutorial is intended for those taking CSC258 who want to compile and test Verilog code on their personal machines without having to use Quartus.
-The provided commands are intended for Linux and should serve only as reference material.

 ### Installation
 The two pieces of software we need are [Icarus Verilog](http://iverilog.icarus.com/) and [GTKwave](http://gtkwave.sourceforge.net/) both of which are open source and publicly available.